-This is the first of many trail user surveys designed to provide feedback on how we can best improve upon and expand our trail network.
-Your input will help our Trailblazers group gain insight on how our residents are using the trails, and set direction for future trails.
+The trail user surveys is designed to provide feedback on how we can best improve upon and expand our trail program.
+Your input will help us gain insight on how our residents are using the trails.

-The Trails Score Card is our primary medium to collect feedback on Township walkability from resident walkers.
-The intent us to identify trails that need improvements throughout the year, and to identify user preferences.
+The Trails Score Card is a simple means to collect feedback on Township walkability from residents.
+The intent is to identify trails that need improvements or maintenance.
 All input is welcomed.
-The score cards are always available electronically and on paper at each kiosk.
-Residents are encouraged to pick one up, score the trails accordingly and drop off the completed scorecard in the tax payments mailbox outside of Town Hall, or to email them to EC@bhtwp.com.
+Residents are encouraged to score the trails or simply provide feedback via email to the Environmental Commission.
 We are working on creating a digital scorecard that residents can fill out and submit online.
 The information will be used to help us guide our future trail/path improvements.

 Related Links & Information

 - Berkeley Heights Master Plan (Adopted April 2022)

 - Union County Nears Final Acquisition of Berkeley Caterers to Preserve as Open Space (press release)

 - Union County Connects - Mobilizes trail supporters and the public to advocate in their own communities for safe walking and biking infrastructure.